wilder-minds/MinimalApiDiscovery/README.md

 }
 ```

+> Note, you do not have to have to implement the APIs as static methods, but the benefit here is, when made public, you can more easily test these APIs without having to generate the API boilerplate.

 In this example, I'm using a Mapping Group as well as just using methods to implement the business logic.
-To wire it all together there are two calls to make in your startup:
+To wire it up, jsut call `MapApis()` to register all the APIs:

 ```csharp
 //Program.cs